palma-ice/yelmo-docs/docs/dependencies.md

 LD_LIBRARY_PATH=$LISROOT/lib:$LD_LIBRARY_PATH
 export LD_LIBRARY_PATH
 ```
-That' it.
+That's it.
 LIS should now be available to use with Yelmo.